 This review bolsters the evidence on the strong links between social and emotional skills in children and how they fare as adults.
 Evidence indicates that children with well-developed social and emotional skills have a better chance of being happy and healthy adults than those who are just academically able.

-This third report was a qualitative review into social and emotional skills provision for children and young people in the education and youth sectors.
-The report describes the views of participants from interviews conducted at three levels: the national strategic level, the local strategic level and in settings where provision takes place.
-This report tells us something of what practitioners, policy makers and participants in social and emotional learning think about how the learning is delivered, monitored and evaluated, and what still needs to be done.
+The third report is a qualitative review looking at social and emotional skills provision for children and young people in the education and youth sectors.
+The report describes the views of participants from interviews conducted at three levels: the national strategic level, the local strategic level, and in settings where provision takes place.
+This report tells us something of what practitioners, policy-makers and participants in social and emotional learning think about how the learning is delivered, monitored and evaluated, and what still needs to be done.
 Overall, there is a lot of good work being done but provision is patchy at best.